 Instructions

-• Place the squash cut side down and roast for 40 minutes or until a knife comes in and out easily when inserted in the flesh of one of the squash.
-Let it cool on the counter 5 minutes before stuffing.
+• Arrange the squash cut-side down and roast for 40 minutes, or until a knife inserted into the flesh of one of the squash comes out easily.
+Let it cool on the counter for 5 minutes before stuffing.

-• Meanwhile to make the stuffing, heat olive oil in a large pot in medium high heat.
-Add in the onion and celery and cook, stirring frequently, until translucent, 5-6 minutes.
-Add in the apple and cook 3-4 more minutes or until apples are softened.
+• While the acorn squash is roasting, make the stuffing.
+Heat olive oil in a large skillet over medium-high heat.
+Add the onion and celery, and cook, stirring frequently, until translucent, 5-6 minutes.

 • Stir in the garlic and cook for 30 seconds.

-• Add in quinoa, cranberries, pecans, and salt and pepper.
-Give it a large stir and turn the heat to medium low.
-Let it cook for 7-8 minutes, stirring a few times to make sure that it is moist.
-If you feel like it is drying stir in a few tablespoons of water.
+• Add the cooked quinoa, cranberries, pecans, and season with salt and pepper.
+Give it a stir and turn the heat to medium-low.
+Let it cook for 7-8 minutes, stirring occasionally to ensure it remains moist.
+If you feel like it is drying, add in a few tablespoons of water.

-• Taste for seasoning and add in if necessary.
-At the last minute stir in the parsley.
+• Taste for seasoning and add more, if necessary.
+At the last minute, stir in the parsley.

-• To assemble: Fill each acorn squash half with the stuffing and garnish it with parsley and pomegranate arils if using.
+• To assemble, fill each roasted acorn squash half with the stuffing and garnish it with pomegranate seeds (if using) and more parsley before serving.

 Nutrition